cardinalitypuzzles/cardboard/dev-guide.md

 docker-compose exec web python manage.py test
 ```

-This is pretty verbose, so on my machine I added a local alias for `smallboard-manage` to `docker-compose exec web python manage.py`.
-Then `smallboard-manage test` will run tests.
+This is pretty verbose, so on my machine I added a local alias for `cardboard-manage` to `docker-compose exec web python manage.py`.
+Then `cardboard-manage test` will run tests.

 Our docker setup reads environmental variables from .env as described earlier.
 This file must exist, though by default it may be empty.